 In Hawaii, the PIP benefits of a car insurance policy kick in regardless of who was at fault for the car accident.
 And, besides the policyholder, these protections are available to:

-Note that in Hawaii, while it applies to injuries resulting from "moped" accidents, PIP will not cover injuries to a motorcyclist or a passenger riding on a motorcycle in Hawaii, unless that coverage is expressly provided for in the terms of the policy (Hawaii law differentiates between mopeds and motorcycles).
+Note that in Hawaii, while it applies to injuries resulting from "moped" accidents, PIP will not cover injuries to an operator or passenger of a motorcycle or motor scooter in Hawaii, unless that coverage is expressly provided for in the terms of the policy (Hawaii law differentiates between mopeds, motorcycles, and motor scooters).

-If your injuries meet either or both of these thresholds, you're not limited to making a PIP claim under your own policy.
+If your injuries meet any or all of these thresholds, you're not limited to making a PIP claim under your own policy.
 You can hold the at-fault driver responsible for the accident via a third-party car insurance claim or personal injury lawsuit, and you can pursue compensation for all categories of non-economic losses, like pain and suffering (which, again, aren't available in a no-fault claim).

 Now that you understand how no-fault car insurance works in Hawaii, let's look at the state's requirements for car insurance coverage.